xNickolas/LAST_NAME_fe_FIRST_NAME_exercise/README.md

 1. Clone the repository to your local machine.
 2. Make sure you have Node.js and npm (Node Package Manager) installed.
 3. Run npm install in the project directory to install the required dependencies.
-4. Set up the environment variables, particularly REACT_APP_API_BASE_URL, to point to the API endpoint you want to use.
 5. Start the development server by running npm start.
 This will launch the application locally.

 ## Additional Notes